 3. Beverages: Lavender was used to flavor teas, wines, and cordials.

-Lavender Bath Oil
+Art Naturals Lavender Essential Oil

 In conclusion, lavender was a versatile and valuable commodity in the Middle Ages.
 It was used for medicinal, cosmetic, and culinary purposes, and its sweet fragrance made it a symbol of luxury and wealth.
 Even today, lavender remains a popular ingredient in a wide range of products, from perfumes and soaps to teas and baked goods.
 Its timeless appeal and beneficial properties ensure that lavender will continue to be cherished for generations to come.